frostywiz/practice/README.md

-# practice %%%%%%UI person is here!!!
+# practice server side person was here!!!

-%%%more UI stuff
+* more server side stuff